England. Change location

 What you will study

-Criminology is closely allied to other social sciences subject areas such as sociology, social policy, political science, geography, psychology and history as well as law, criminal justice and police studies.
-This module brings together a variety of approaches and understandings from many of these disciplines to develop what is termed as the criminological imagination.
+Criminology is closely allied to other social sciences subject areas such as sociology, social policy, political science, geography, psychology and history, as well as law, criminal justice and police studies.
+This module brings together a variety of approaches and understandings from many of these disciplines to develop what is termed the criminological imagination.
 You'll explore the different definitions, understandings and ways of thinking about crime and justice in society and develop your own critically informed approach that questions the role and effectiveness of criminal justice in contemporary society.

 This module is organised into four main blocks of study.
 The first block gives you an overview of the module and helps you to think about different ways of approaching the definition of ‘crime’.
-Through high profile case examples, you'll explore in detail the importance of considering the ‘power to define’ when it comes to how society sees perpetrators and victims of ‘crime’.
+Through high-profile case examples, you'll explore in detail the importance of considering the ‘power to define’ when it comes to how society sees perpetrators and victims of ‘crime’.

-In Block 2 you'll look at how power, influence and social standing impact on how we decide if and when avoidable and premature deaths should be defined as a murder.
+In Block 2, you'll look at how power, influence and social standing impact on how we decide if and when avoidable and premature deaths should be defined as murder.
 You'll be asked to consider the backgrounds of both the victims and perpetrators, and consider why, when the actions of states result in many avoidable deaths, people only rarely use the language of crime to define such deaths.

 Block 3 introduces you to some of the key foundations of the criminal justice system: the law, the police, the courts, prisons and resettlement services.
-However, rather than seeing them as static or neutral you will explore how the criminal justice system is dynamic and contested.
+However, rather than seeing them as static or neutral, you will explore how the criminal justice system is dynamic and contested.
 This will allow you to start questioning whether the criminal justice system is able to deliver ‘justice’ for all.

 The final block invites you to look again at many of the ideas and examples you have considered over the previous three blocks.
 Practical examples are provided to allow you to explore more deeply how the concepts of crime, power and the state influence understandings of crime and justice and how they can be ‘deconstructed’.
 You'll also be encouraged to use your criminological imagination to reimagine complex crime and justice problems and their potential solutions.